EDUCATES

 The Next Chapter: What to Expect from U.S. Trade Policy in 2026

-Following up on last year’s debate on new tariffs and other transatlantic challenges instituted by the Trump Administration, this year’s panel will revisit the evolving landscape of U.S. trade policy.
+Following up on last year’s debate on new tariffs and other transatlantic challenges resulting by the changes the US Administration trade policy, this year’s panel will revisit the evolving landscape of U.S. trade policy.
 With the Supreme Court’s upcoming ruling on IEEPA reshaping presidential authority, questions loom over how far executive power can be extend into trade matters that normally require congressional approval.
-Also, back in play is the future of the USMCA and agreement negotiated during the first Trump Administration.
+Also back in play is the future of the USMCA and agreement negotiated during the first Trump Administration.

 PARTNER EVENTS